Statue of Asmus Jacob Carstens: History

 Born in Schleswig, Carstens attended the Royal Danish Academy of Fine Arts before settling in Rome.
 He championed the Neoclassical style among the city's German and Scandinavian expat artists and was thus an important source of influence for a young Bertel Thorvaldsen.
 The monument was commissioned from Theobald Stein by Carl Jacobsen at his own initiative.
 Jacobsen's interest in Carstens was prompted by a German edition of Carstens' engravings published between 1869 and 1884.
-In a letter to Jacobsen dated 30 Secember 1878, Stein commented on the progress of his work:
+In a letter to Jacobsen dated 30 December 1878, Stein commented on the progress of his work: